Comments, Questions:

 These are not all notations, but this should be enough for the time being to learn from:

-We can now use these notations along with the player positions yesterday to score each
+We can now use these notations along with the player positions yesterday to score each at bat.

 For example, if the player strikes out swinging, that is recorded "K" in the box.